Prospect Park (Brooklyn): Fauna and flora

 As of 2018, Prospect Park had 30,000 trees, comprising around 200 unique species.
 With few exceptions, the trees in Prospect Park were mostly planted manually.
 In its earliest years, Prospect Park had maintained a nursery of trees and plants, from which over a hundred thousand specimens were eventually taken.
 Now, Prospect Park Alliance regularly maintains the park's flora, removing invasive species and adding native plants.
 Prospect Park contains four "great trees" that are specially recognized by NYC Parks.
 These include a Camperdown Elm south of the Boathouse, among the first planted in the United States; an American Hornbeam and a Japanese Pagodatree located near the Camperdown Elm; and an English Elm along West Drive.
+In late 2011, an oak tree was planted in the park as a memorial to Brooklyn native Peter Steele, a member of the band Type O Negative who had died in 2010.

 Prospect Park also accommodates a significant bird population.
 Each year, hundreds of migratory bird species stop at the park, and during winters, urban birdwatchers have reported seeing 60 unique species at the park on a good day, and 100 unique species over a typical season.
 Over the years, a total of 298 species have been recorded at Prospect Park, including 11 not seen at other city parks.
 Though there are no official lists of birds that have been seen at the park, the Brooklyn Bird Club has kept records of the avian species seen there between 1967 and 1990.
 Popular spots for birds included Lookout and Quaker Hills, the Ravine, the Vale of Cashmere, and Lily Pond.

 There are other fauna species in Prospect Park as well.
 In particular, the watercourse includes waterfowl, turtles, bullfrogs, fish, and crustacean species.
 In addition, squirrels are commonly seen in the park's trees.
 Sightings of butterflies are also common, and since the 1990s and 2000s, increasing numbers of bats have been seen in Prospect Park.

 Landmarks and structures

 Plazas and entrances

 Prospect Park is shaped roughly like a concave hexagon.
-There are three circles or plazas on the exterior corners of Prospect Park, all of which contain "major" park entrances.
+There are three circles or plazas on the exterior corners of Prospect Park; all of these circles and plazas contain "major" park entrances.